Arind098/R-Assignment/Course3-Getting-Cleaning-Data/Readme.md

 'run_analysis.R' is the code for the R script used to complete the project goals

-'FinalTidyData.txt' is the output from the 'runAnalysis.R' R script
+'tidyData.txt.txt' is the output from the 'runAnalysis.R' R script